mrchristensen/Censor/README.md

 #Testing

-To run all regression tests run `all_tests.py` in the tests directory to run regression suite
+- Tests can be found in /tests, /cesk/tests, and /regression/tests.

-The cesk interpreter are the exception.
-Their tests can be found in cesk/tests.
-Run `all_tests.py` to test You can easily test just one c interpreted file by running `run_one_file.py <cfile>`
+- Execute `python3 all_tests.py` to run the tests.